AutomaApp/documentation/docs/blocks/trigger.md

 - `$ctxElSelector`: The selector of the element where you right click
 - `$ctxTextSelection`: The selected text

 But to use this trigger, you must grant Automa to use the `contextMenu` permission.
+This trigger has two options

+- The workflow name in the context menu
+- `Will appear in` which you can use to set when the workflow appears in the context menu.
+If none of these options is selected, it will appear every time the context menu is displayed.

 ## When visiting a website
 Execute workflow when you're visiting a website that matches the URL or the [ReGex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that you inputted.